Safavid art: Between the reign of Shah Abbas and the end of the empire

 With the closing of the Chinese market in 1659, Persian ceramic soared to new heights, to fulfill European needs.
 The appearance of false marks of Chinese workshops on the backs of some ceramics marked the taste that developed in Europe for far-eastern porcelain, satisfied in large part by Safavid production.
 This new destination led to wider use of Chinese and exotic iconography (elephants) and the introduction of new forms, sometimes astonishing (hookahs, octagonal plates, animal-shaped objects).

-During the same time period, new figures appeared, influenced by the art of the book: young, elegant cupbearers, young women with curved silhouettes, or yet cypress trees entangling their branches, reminiscent of the paintings of Reza Abbasi.
+During the same time period, new figures, influenced by the art of the book: young, elegant cupbearers, young women with curved silhouettes, or yet cypress trees entangling their branches, reminiscent of the paintings of Reza Abbasi.
 One notes the use of beautiful yellows, and of the technique of lustre still present in some pieces in the 17th and 18th centuries.

 An exceptional case: the ceramic of Kubacha

 The discovery, on the walls of houses of Kubacha, of ceramics of a very homogeneous style rapidly led historians to believe that there existed a centre of production in the city.
 This interpretation was however contested by Arthur Lane and many others after him, and seems today to be erroneous.

 This series was produced over three centuries, in the course of which it evolved greatly, but always kept a hole in the bases for the hanging of the pieces.
 Schematically, one can distinguish three periods: